 - What outcomes are perfectly satisfying for you?

-- What will the achievement of this goal change, and how will it benefit you?
+- What will the achievement of this aim change, and how will it benefit you?

 The current reality is an evaluation process.
 Basically, the questions aim to help the client and the coach examine the client’s current reality.
-It also helps to gain more clarity about “now” and see the bigger picture with all the small details in it.
+It also helps to gain more clarity about “now” and see the bigger picture with all the small details.

 When you analyze the current reality with the client, do not push and confuse them with the questions.
 Rather, you should be patient, ask open-ended questions and develop dialogue based on the answers.